Programs : Brochure

 5 UW Credits

 This course offers students a unique, on site opportunity to understand the macroeconomic reality in Spain, the fourth largest economy in the Eurozone.
 During three weeks students will not only get a macroeconomic vision of Spain but they will also familiarize with the Spanish corporate structures, as well as managerial procedures and customs in business in the country.
-Spain is basically a services economy and this seminar will offer the students the possibility to explore key economic areas such as retail, winery, E-learning, telecommunications, banking, sports, technology, and tourism.
+Spain is basically a services economy and this seminar will offer the students the possibility to explore key economic areas such as retail, winery, E-learning, telecommunications, banking, sports, cybersecurity, and tourism.

 Learning goals include: